Modeling the growth of organisms validates a general relation between metabolic costs and natural selection

 Here $B(m(t))$ [unit: W/g] is the maintenance cost per unit mass, and $E(m(t))$ [unit: J/g] is the synthesis cost per unit mass.
 We allow both these quantities to be arbitrary functions of $m(t)$.

 Though we will derive our main result for the fully general model of Eq.~\eqref{1}, we will also explore a special case: $\Pi(m(t)) = \Pi_0 m^{\alpha}(t)$, $B(m(t)) = B_m$, $E(m(t)) = E_m$, with scaling exponent $\alpha$ and constants $\Pi_0$, $B_m$, and $E_m$~\cite{Kempes2012}.
 Allometric scaling of $\Pi(m(t))$ with $\alpha = 3/4$ across many different species was first noted in the work of Max Kleiber in the 1930s~\cite{Kleiber1932}, and with the assumption of time-independent $B(m(t))$ and $E(m(t))$ leads to a successful description of the growth curves of many higher animals~\cite{West2001,Hou2008}.
-However, recently there has been evidence that $\alpha=3/4$ may not be universal~\cite{Delong2010}.
-Higher animals still exhibit $\alpha<1$ (with debate whether 3/4 or 2/3 is more appropriate~\cite{White2003}), but unicellular organisms have a broader range $\alpha \lesssim 2$.
+However, recently there has been evidence that $\alpha=3/4$ may not be universal~\cite{Delong2010,Ballesteros2018}.
+Higher animals still exhibit $\alpha<1$ (with debate over $\alpha = 2/3$ versus 3/4~\cite{White2003}), but unicellular organisms have a broader range $\alpha \lesssim 2$.
 Thus we will use the model of Ref.~\cite{Kempes2012} with an arbitrary species-dependent exponent $\alpha$.
-Though time-independent $B(m(t))$ and $E(m(t))$ are reasonable as a first approximation, particularly for unicellular organisms, it is easy to imagine scenarios where for example the maintenance cost $B(m(t))$ might vary with $m(t)$ as part of the organism's developmental plan: as the organism approaches maturity, more energy might be allocated to reproductive functions~\cite{West2001} or heat production in endothermic animals~\cite{Werner2018}, effectively increasing the cost of maintenance.
-Thus we initially consider the model in complete generality.
+While the resulting description is reasonable as a first approximation, particularly for unicellular organisms, one can easily imagine scenarios where the exponent and maintenance costs might vary between different developmental stages~\cite{Glazier2005}.
+For the case of maintenance in endothermic animals, which in our approach includes all non-growth-related expenditures, more energy per unit mass is allocated to heat production as the organism matures~\cite{Werner2018}, effectively increasing the cost of maintenance.
+In the Supplementary Information (SI) Sec.~V we show how the generalized model works in this scenario, using experimental growth data from two endothermic bird species~\cite{Dietz1997}.
+Thus it is useful to initially consider the model in complete generality.